Montana/snyk-palantir-cassandra/README.md

   - snyk iac test variable.tf # Test an IaC method, say in this case Terraform.
 With simple variables that really equal to moot.
   - snyk iac test Kubernetes.yaml  # Test the Kubernetes.yaml file to see if there's any vuln's, this is defined to run on nginx.

 # The rest of the .travis.yml in this repo, is my branching process.
-So if you look at the existing .travis.yml in this repo, and wonder why it's different, that's the raeson.
+So if you look at the existing .travis.yml in this repo, and wonder why it's different, that's the reason.
 The above snippet will get you going.
 ```
 It's important to note you'll need your Snyk `env vars`.
 I started this out `language: python`, then switched it to `node` to fetch `Snyk`, it's a quirky workaround, but works.
 I've also added cursory checks for Palantir's Apache Cassandra Dockerfile, to see if Snyk crashes when doing things in succession.